piscis/sd-smarttemp/README.md

 This plugin makes heavy use of [http://louwrentius.com/](Louwrentius) excellent ** showsmart ** shell script.
 **Source:** http://louwrentius.com/static/files/showsmart

-Also and because I'm a python noob (hours<20h) I think this script could be inproved and I would apprijiate any contributions to it.
+Also and because I'm a python noob (hours<20h) I think this script could be improved and I would appreciate any contributions to it.
 Fork away!

 ### [LICENSE](LICENSE MIT)